Jochenku/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Identifier variables

-There are two identifier variables in the data set *'tidy.txt':
+There are two identifier variables in the data set *'tidy.txt'*:

 * subject - The ID of each subject: Integer values: 1:30
 * activity - The type of activity performed when the corresponding measurements were taken: Factor values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING